PRS-PSANZ Mont Liggins Early Career Award

 Origins of the award

-Furthermore, Mont Liggins has been a source of inspiration to the founding scientists at the Liggins Institute that is proud to bear his name.
-Scientists continue the innovative traditions he set for New Zealand medical science.
+Mont Liggins has been a source of inspiration to the founding scientists at the Liggins Institute as they continue the innovative traditions he set for New Zealand medical science.

 Criteria